(The large majority of reproduction regimental steins are made of

 reproductions frequently display the trademark of Simon Peter Gerz,

-Porcelain reproductions often use lithophanes of a nude or partially nude
+Porcelain reproductions often use lithophanes of a nude or partially

 woman (see images below).